zyni2001/zyni2001.github.io/_pages/about.md

 I am currently a PhD student at Computer Engineering, **University of Southern California**.
 Before my PhD study in the USA, I got my Bachelor's degree at **University of Science and Technology of China** in 2022.

 My research interests focus on Trustworthy AI, specifically in security and privacy, with an emphasis on LLMs and GNNs.
 I am also interested in generative AI for EDA and neuro-symbolic AI!
 Feel free to reach out to me if you are interested in these topics and we can collaborate!
-My wechat ID is `zyni-2001`.

 # News